backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 If something can be automated, it will be.
 If it can’t… well.. it’s probably because I haven’t over-engineered it yet.

 Now, most people pick up a guitar to express emotion.
-I picked up a guitar and immediately thought: “This could use a control plane.”
+I picked up a guitar and immediately thought: "This could use a control plane."

-So instead of just playing music, I built… whatever this is.
+So instead of just playing music, I built... whatever this is.

 A looper that acts like a scheduler.
 A drummer that never complains about tempo changes.
 An amp modeler which I spend more time adjusting than playing through it.
 A chaotic synthesizer that always transports me to the nearest worm whole.
-And somewhere in the middle of all this… a Raspberry Pi quietly making decisions I may or may not understand or regret.
+And somewhere in the middle of all this... a Raspberry Pi quietly making decisions I may or may not understand or regret.

 This is not a setup.
 This is an unstable molecule.
 Every button is a MIDI message.
 Every loop is a state machine.
 Every song is basically an unpredictable runtime environment that somehow hasn’t crashed yet.